kianryan/kianryan.github.io/_posts/2011-10-20-drag-and-drop-lio.md

 Send the machine to sleep, and wake it back up.
 The related graphics problems should now stop.

 I have no idea why this works, or how this works, but it does indeed work.
-I&#8217;m now happily using ScreenRecycler again and VMWare isn&#8217;t getting so attached to my cursor anymore.
+I’m now happily using ScreenRecycler again and VMWare isn’t getting so attached to my cursor anymore.